bentwheel/covid-mortality-example/README.md

 ![](README_files/figure-markdown_strict/fuck-cherry-pickers-1.png)

-Again, and I say this with all due force of professionalism, **she should stick to running a master’s program in Economics at the Hop and stay away from mortality analysis**.
+Again, and I say this with all force of me *trying* to not be a dick about shitty analysis passed off with a veneer of some authority or
+expertise: with the full available 2020 data plotted side-by-side with prior years’ death counts split out by cause-of-death, do *you* see anything off?

+*This content does not necessarily express the viewpoint of my employer or the CDC, and furthermore not constitute an actuarial opinion professionally rendered, nor is it intended for that purpose.*

 – This is an R Markdown document.
 Markdown is a simple formatting syntax for authoring HTML, PDF, and MS Word documents.
 For more details on